fusionengine-org/fusion/README.md

   - [ ] Code editor build in
   - [ ] Run game

-- If you have more ideas, please tell us them in our [discord group](https://discord.gg/Smg3CK4ZMc)!
+- If you have more ideas, please tell us them in our [discord group](https://discord.gg/Smg3CK4ZMc) or create an issue!

 ## 🗄️ About